From monuments to angels

 Room for 9 passengers.

-Water, parking fees, pick-up and drop off, driver and guide.
+All transportation, water, parking fees, pick-up and drop off, driver and guide.

 Estimated Local Cash Needed